 Causes of ADHD

 The cause(s) of attention-deficit hyperactivity disorder are not fully understood.
 This applies to all three types of ADHD.
-Also, unfortunately, there has not yet been a test identified to screen for, or assess the risk of developing ADHD.
-That being said, research does indicate a neurobiological basis for ADHD, and scientists believe a combination of genes and environment can contribute to one’s possibility of developing attention-deficit hyperactivity disorder.
+Unfortunately, there has not yet been a test identified to screen for, or assess the risk of developing ADHD.
+That being said, research does indicate a neurobiological basis for ADHD.
+Scientists believe a combination of genes and environment can contribute to one’s possibility of developing attention-deficit hyperactivity disorder.